Submitty/submitty.github.io/_docs/instructor/assignment_preparation/submission_version_control.md

 _TODO:_

-### External, Instructor-Created, Student Forked Repositories with Assignments in Subdirectories (e.g Gitlab)
+### External, Instructor-Created, Student Forked Repositories (e.g Gitlab)

- _This example will be using a locally hosted Gitlab server._ This will create a course-wide repository, that the students will fork, giving them the ability to pull changes that the instructor pushes.
-This could be adding extra homework options, or fixing a linting error.
-Submitty will need access to the student's repositories, whether that be adding a SSH key for private repositories, or having public repositories.
+***Submitty will need access to the student's repositories, whether that be adding a SSH key for private repositories, or having public repositories.***

- * GITLAB_URL is the URL for your school's VCS system.
- * PROJECT_NAME is the name of the project created in step 2
- * {$user_id} will be replaced with the student's user id automatically by Submitty

-1. Create a group with a simple name (e.g. cptr101.
-This could also be the instructors repository)
+1. Create a group/organization with a simple name (e.g. cptr101.
+This part can be skipped if using the instructors repositories.)

-2. Create a project within that group with a simple name (e.g. student101)
+2. Create a project within that group/organization with a simple name (e.g. student101)

-3. Clone the repository to your local IDE, and add your assignments.
-These assignments should be in subfolders, either in the root folder, or in nested subfolders.
+3. Clone the repository to your local IDE, and add your assignment(s).
-(e.g. /01_hello_world, or /input_output/01_hello_world)

-4. Create the course (if not already set up), and set the course VCS base url to git@GIT_URL:{$user_id}/PROJECT_NAME.git
+4. Create the course (if not already set up).

-5. Create the gradeable like default, and for the 'subdirectory' field, enter the full path to the assignment, (e.g. /input_output/01_hello_world)
+5. Create the gradeable, selecting the proper gradeable type, in the required field, type the SSH clone link, but replace your user id with {$user_id} `Should look like git@github.com:{$user_id}/student101.git`

 6. Give your students the URL to the repository, and instruct them to _fork_ it.

+__NOTE: Students user ids in Submitty need to be the same as your VCS system__

 ### Uploading Instructor Provided Code to GIT